vinnovateit/messit-web/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 The production environment is currently deployed on Cloudflare Pages.
-To set up the development environment, follow the steps below.
+To set up the development environment.. follow the steps below.
 ### Prerequisites
 * nodejs (tested on v22)
 * npm